memfault/interrupt/_drafts/heartbeats.md

 They assume a near-constant connection to the Internet and hold the state of every device in the service.

+Devices can either push this information whenever states change, at regular intervals, or the remote server can pull data as well.

-These systems can ingest many of the system vitals that developers and managers want to know, like heap usage, current battery life, or whether certain peripherals are on or off.
+These systems ingest many of the system vitals that developers and managers want to know, like heap usage, current battery life, or whether certain peripherals are on or off.
 These values can be queried across the entire fleet or a subset of devices, but trends or custom queries are more difficult.

 For instance, attempting to query for the amount of time the Bluetooth radio is on per day is nearly impossible, unless the infrastructure is **100% certain**